Difference-Masking: Choosing What to Mask in Continued Pretraining: Related Work

 Masking relies on the distributional hypothesis, which posits that the meaning of a word can be inferred from its context ~\citep{harris1954distributional}.
 Masking in NLP has functioned as an effective SSL strategy when training models such as BERT~\citep{devlin-etal-2019-bert} and XL-Net~\citep{yang2019xlnet}.
-While most prior masking approaches in NLP approaches have been random masking, some approaches have considered non-random masking.
-For example, Salient Span Masking (SSM)~\citep{guu2020retrieval} is the closest to our work.
-This approach uses a named entity recognition model to mask out named entities for the task of open-domain QA.
-Similarly, Studying Strategically~\citep{ye2020studying} learns to find the answer within the context and mask it out.
-However, these approaches are not flexibly extended beyond open-domain QA, for example towards the chemistry (ChemProt) and citation intent (ACL-ARC) tasks we include in our experiments \cite{kringelum2016chemprot, jurgens2018measuring}.
-Our \textsc{Difference-Masking} approach can be flexibly applied across different domains and tasks.

-Another relevant work, ~\citep{arefyev2021nb}, uses the weights of a naive-bayes classifier to determine what to mask.
-However, this setting differs from ours, in that our setting does not have access to labels.
-Finally, AANG~\citep{dery2023aang} combines masking strategies such as BERT-style~\citep{devlin-etal-2019-bert} and XL-Net-style~\citep{yang2019xlnet} masking and meta-learns weights for each of the different strategies.
-However, this work does not learn a masking strategy that is non-randomized and decided by the downstream task.
+Although random masking has been more closely studied in NLP than non-random masking, there are three closely related works to ours from NLP.